lspahija/blizzardberry/README.md

 See an example SaaS app with integrated chatbot at http://localhost:3000/example-saas

 ## Immediate TODO
-- get tools with parameters working

 ## Next steps
-- tools should be able to take parameters - https://grok.com/chat/59a1ee92-57df-4aef-b8f5-a26b6b9f34d0 - check how openAPI spec is currently being parsed.
-I think the chatbot needs to be able to go back and forth with the user to get all the parameters.
-See how chatbase does this.
 - multi-tenancy - [next.js auth with supabase adapter](https://authjs.dev/getting-started/adapters/supabase) with OAuth and row-level tenancy. keep it simple
-- admin page where user can add new documents to their chatbot's knowledge base
 - Stripe to sell the product $$
 - add [google analytics](https://analytics.google.com/) or [posthog](https://posthog.com/)
 - landing page needs to sell the product